-RN 214: Health Assessment II
+RN 214B: Health Assessment II - Skills

-The course, part two of a two-part course, examines the principles and techniques of nursing assessment, focusing on utilization of assessment findings in clinical decision making.
-Students learn to identify teaching 07/8/2021 Page 52 of 194 and learning needs from a comprehensive physical assessment and health history.
-Professional responsibilities in conducting a comprehensive physical assessment and documenting assessment findings are addressed.
+This course examines skill instruction on the principles and techniques of nursing assessment, focusing on utilization of assessment findings in clinical decision making.
 The laboratory component is designed to continue promotion of the cognitive and psychomotor skills necessary to assess all major body systems; the integumentary, head and neck, lymphatics, respiratory and cardiovascular, the peripheral vascular, abdominal/gastrointestinal, musculoskeletal, neurological and male and female genitourinary systems (including breast).
 Practice of comprehensive assessment techniques occurs through experiential learning.
 The Benner Model of Novice to Expert, together with the concepts from Jean Watson's Caring Theory, and NLN Roles of Practice, the nursing process, and Quality and Safety in Educating Nurses (QSEN) will be utilized as threads through the course.